CS480UIC/dbs-city_sustainability/documentation/glossary.md

 **country_name**\
 Data Type: VARCHAR(50)\
 Description: country_name is the name of the country.\
-Maximum: M-1. country_name is NOT unique and multiple countries can have the same name.
-However, each country can only have one name.
+Maximum: 1-1. country_name is unique and multiple countries cannot have the same name.
+Each country can only have one name.

 **country_population**\
 Data Type: INTEGER\